Garllane History, Family Crest & Coats of Arms

 In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations in names were common even among members of one family unit.
 Garllane has appeared Garland, Garlland, Gerland, Gerlond and others.

 Early Notables of the Garllane family (pre 1700)

-More information is included under the topic Early Garllane Notables in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) are included under the topic Early Garllane Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Garllane family to Ireland